Cooking

 After each meal, have those you served evaluate the meal on

-learned with your counselor, including any adjustments that could have
+what you learned with your counselor, including any adjustments

 f.

-supplies among the patrol in order to share the load.
-Discuss how to
+cooking supplies among the patrol in order to share the load.

 7.